Mountain navigation essentials

 • Using a compass accurately and intuitively

-• Estimating distance and time on the move
+• Estimating distance and timings on the move

 • Staying found: relocation and decision-making strategies

-• Using GPS and smartphone apps confidently and responsibly
+• Using GPS and smartphone apps as a reliable back-up

-• Route planning and adapting plans in changing weather
+• Route planning and adapting to changing weather

-You’ll learn how traditional and digital tools can work together - from compass bearings to thoughtful use of mapping apps and GPS units, with an emphasis on judgement, flexibility and understanding the terrain.
+You’ll learn how traditional and digital tools can work together- from compass bearings to thoughtful use of mapping apps and GPS units, with an emphasis on simplicity, flexibility and understanding the terrain.

 What others say